fdac/Assignment1/problems.md

 a) Empty space as a word (stopwords/html not yet caught)

+a) Whether words with punctuation in them count as the same word as the version without punctuation c hanges results

 a) empty characters

 a) incorrect regex -> missing or extra words

 b) vernacular words

+c) The Gutenburg books include lengthy licenses, which should not be accounted for in the analysis

 c) copyright

 c) extra data (title and author randomly placed in text)

+d) Incorrect translations

 d) Translatability - context